 - Step 5.
-Once the initial array has been created, various properties can be changed: - a.
-Layout of the pixels (pixels can snap to the grid or have arbitrary positions). - b.
-Pixel addressing within the profile's total channel count (using each pixel's address field). - c.
-Pixel types (using the type pop-up menu). - d.
+Once the initial array has been created, properties can still be changed: - a.
+The address of the first pixel can be changed.
+Note that modifying this value will change the address of all pixels in the fixture. - b.
+The address spacing between pixels can be changed.
+Note that this will change the address of all pixels in the fixture. - c.
+Layout of individual pixels (pixels can snap to the grid or have arbitrary positions).
+Click and drag on any pixel to move it to a new position on the grid. - d.
+Individual pixel addressing within the profile's total channel count (using each pixel's address field). - e.
+Individual pixel types (using the type pop-up menu). - f.
 Park values can be assigned and additional pixels can be added (parked pixels or extra color pixels) by clicking the [+] button.
-(For complete instructions on park values, refer to "Parked Pixels" on page 101.) - e.
+(For complete instructions on park values, refer to "Parked Pixels" on page 104.) - g.
 Pixels can be removed by selecting a pixel and pressing the [-] button.

 Step 6.
-Press the Commit button to accept the entered info and create the profile.
+When finished editing, press the Commit button to accept the entered data and create the profile.